nilgaar/show_playwright/README.md

 ### One test, one user.

-Ideally, for each test execution, a brand new user shall be created, either through a API call or a Database query.
+Ideally, for each test execution, a brand new user shall be created, either through an API call or a Database query.
 This shall be a `setup`.

 ### OOP improvements and overall.